 Have you booted your computer recently only to find an error prompt on a blue screen with this message "Critical Process Died Error"?
-Do not be alarmed as this error is not unique to your system.
-This error is a common one others have had to deal with and we want to show you how to address this issue to get your system functioning again just like before.
+Do not be alarmed, as this error is not unique to your system.
+This error is a common one others have had to deal with, and we want to show you how to address this issue to get your system functioning again, just like before.

-If you experience this error it means that your system has stopped working due to some of the following reasons.
+If you experience this error, it means that your system has stopped working due to some of the following reasons.

-You can also run system file checker tool.
+You can also run the system file checker tool.
 This utility tool is a solution provider for diverse issues related to Microsoft Windows.
-Although file checker does not always solve all issues but it is worth the try when looking for a solution to a BSOD error.
+Although a file checker does not always solve all issues, it is worth trying when looking for a solution to a BSOD error.

 If none of the methods listed above work, run the Deployment imaging and servicing management tool to repair corrupted images.

-As an administrator, open Command prompt.
-Once open, type this code “DISM/Online/Clean-Image/Restore health.
-Press Enter
+Step 2.
+Once open, type this code DISM/Online/Clean-Image/Restore health.
+Press Enter.

 An outdated driver may cause this type of error to occur.
-You cant be so sure so updating drivers may fix the problem.
+You can't be so sure, so updating drivers may fix the problem.

 In a situation where you noticed the error soon after downloading a recent update, consider uninstalling it to see if the issue will be resolved.
 To do this,